paxdotdev/docs/src/start-compiling-and-packaging.md

 Once you have written a Pax program, you may want to package it for distribution to users beyond yourself.

-The Pax compiler ([source code](https://www.github.com/pax-lang/pax-lang/src/pax-compiler/)) is responsible for the heavy lifting, both for developing Pax projects (`pax run`) and compiling for distribution (`pax build`)
+The [Pax compiler](https://www.github.com/pax-lang/pax-lang/blob/master/src/pax-compiler/) is responsible for the heavy lifting, both for developing Pax projects (`pax run`) and compiling for distribution (`pax build`)

-In short: to build a Pax project for a given platform, use:
+**To build a Pax project** for a given platform, use:

 ```bash
 pax build --target=macos --out=my_app.app
 ```

-where `macos` is one of the supported platforms:
+where `macos` could be any of the supported platforms:

  - macos
  - web